 Next I treated the panel with my anti-static powder tool and stamped randomly over it with some snowflake stamps.
 I heat embossed them with clear embossing powder to give a subtle look of snow.
 I then used the powder again, stamped some more snowflakes, and this time heat embossed in white.
 Having both the white and clear snow gives more depth to the snowflakes.

 I used double-sided tape to adhere the painted and heat embossed panel behind the window in my white panel.
-I then used my corner chomper to round two of the corners of the panel.
+I then used my We R Memory Keepers Crop-A-Dile Corner Chomper to round two of the corners of the panel.
 I added foam tape behind the white panel and adhered it to my card base.
 (And of course I managed to get it stuck down wonkily!)

 Then I took an off-cut snippet of the watercolour paper for my sentiment strip.
 I stamped a sentiment from Pink and Main’s Snow Globe stamp set onto it using MFT Black Licorice Hybrid Ink.
 I trimmed it down and attached it overlapping the window with some more foam tape.